jstkdng/ueberzugpp/README.md

     ```

 2. By default, commands are sent to ueberzug++ through stdin, this is enough in
-most cases.
+some cases.
 In some terminals and application combinations (e.g. ranger + wezterm + zellij)
 using stdin to send commands doesn't work properly or ueberzug++ could fail to
 start altogether.
 In those cases, the user may send commands to ueberzug++ through
 a TCP socket.
 By default, ueberzug++ will listen to commands on port 56988, the user